 At least once a month, I like to use the preschoolers’ hand prints to make art.
 Hand print art is fun for the kids, parents love receiving it, and I love using that art in the children’s end of the year portfolios.
-Since we’re learning about apples this month, it made sense to make apple hand prints for September 2013’s portfolio page.
+These apple hand prints will be the September page in the kids’ portfolios.

 Once everything was dry, I cut the apples out and backed them with construction paper.
-I really wanted to display the apple hand prints, so I decided to attempt an apple tree bulletin board.
+I really wanted to display the apple hand prints, which inspired this apple bulletin board.

 Once the tree was up, I added hand print leaves (just green hand prints the kids made for me).
 Then the apples were added, and I labeled it “apples for the teacher”.
 It was fun to show the children the class’ apple tree made out of their hand prints!

-During centers this week, I took the children’s dictations about their apple hand prints.
+During centers, I took the children’s dictations about their apple hand prints.
 The dictations will be used in the end of the year portfolios, along with the apple hand prints and a pictures of the children taken on the first day.